Deep Vein Thrombosis Treatment

 When confined to the lower leg, deep vein thrombosis treatment is usually anti-coagulation with heparinoids (injectable blood-thinners) followed by Coumadin, or other newer anticoagulants.
 DVT may be a source of life threatening clots traveling to the lung arteries.

 Occasionally, lower leg DVT may extend up the thigh veins and into the pelvic veins.
 When that occurs, the delicate one-way valves in the veins may become permanently damaged.
 In a significant number of cases, this may lead to chronic, i.e., permanent, leg swelling and skin changes in the affected leg, despite coumadin as a deep vein thrombosis treatment.
 Coumadin and heparin can stop further clots from forming but do nothing to remove clots that have already formed.
+In cases of severe, extensive DVT, interventional radiologists can sometimes remove the clots from the leg and pelvic veins by introducing a tiny catheter (see photo) and injecting “clot busting” type drugs.

 The procedure, called venous thrombolysis (which means “vein clot dissolving”), is performed by skilled interventional radiologists.
 Rapid intervention is needed, usually within the first week or two.
 Thrombolysis is performed on patients who are still leading active lives and might be disabled by chronic leg problems.
 The risk of serious complications, like dangerous bleeding, is quite low since only very small doses of the clot busting drug are infused.